 - I have taken more than 8 AP classes, isn't my general education already completed?
 Why would I do Honors?
 In this case you definitely have a dilemma.
 With that many AP credits, there are some majors that would allow you to possibly graduate in three years.
 For all sorts of economic reasons, that would be hard to turn down.
 What you would need to consider is the value of a four year college experience-----true, you want to "get out" but you also want to use the gift of these years to explore your options and soak up as much learning as possible.
 Ultimately, you can indeed graduate without an Honors designation, however, our alumni attest that Honors opens doors at times of job interviews and in terms of application for graduate programs.
 There will be a lot of individuals who graduate with a college degree, but only 40 per year will have the officially transcripted recognition of Honors College.

 - If accepted, is it a requirement that Honors students live in Honors housing?
 A: One of the particular benefits of WCU's Honors College is designated Honors housing.
 The 7th floor of Allegheny Hall, one of the newest resident facilities on campus, houses the Honors students in two person suites with a private shower and free laundry facilities.
 Allegheny also hosts a large central lounge and technology center for use of students use.
 Unlike any other students on campus, Honors students are guaranteed campus housing in Allegheny until they graduate.
 Housing upper class students with entering freshmen dramatically aids in building community and provides substantial peer mentoring opportunities.
 Because many of the class assignments in Honors are group related projects, the extended availability for students to work collaboratively makes this community living ideal.
 Peer mentoring and group study is particularly valuable during midterm and final exam periods.
 While the floor is designated as "Honors" students in Honors may elect to have a "non-Honors" roommate.
-It is current practice that all incoming first year Honors students who are not commuting from their parent's home reside in Honors housing for at least their first year.
+It is current practice that all incoming first year Honors students reside in Honors housing for at least their first year.
 Over 75% of students stay for a second year.
 Click here for a virtual tour of Allegheny Hall!